July 25, 2022

 To begin with, you need to decide what integrations are.
 Consider a simple example: imagine a retail toy company.
 One small store requires not more than keeping track of inventory and logistics by maintaining several Excel sheets, an accounting program, and a small database.
 No cross-sectional analytical reporting is required because the store’s profit is immediately visible when the business grows to 10 stores, two warehouses, and an online store.
 By this point, we hope the store owner has already abandoned Excel as a means of accounting and went with something more useful and tangible, like Microsoft Office 365 – Planner, Teams, and everything.

 However, even if you’ve outgrown the kiddie pool, one of the common mistakes of small and mid-sized businesses at this point is getting one tool for solving one task at a time.
 The majority of US enterprises adopt software for each task separately.
-For example, the online store is implemented by the efforts of a third party, Accounting uses Peachtree, HR has JIRA and Trello on their side, Marketing went for Planner in conjunction with Teams; and third-party subcontractors have long ago chosen a solution from another vendor.
+For example, the online store is implemented by the efforts of a third party, Accounting uses Peachtree, HR has JIRA and Trello on their side, Marketing went for Planner in conjunction with Teams, and third-party subcontractors have long ago chosen a solution from another vendor.
 The problem is that none of these solutions “knows” about the existence of others.
-As a result, the IT department has to unload databases for accounting every month, then tries to keep this information in at least some order and compile some report.
+As a result, the IT department has to unload databases for accounting every month, then tries to keep this information in at least some order and compile some reports.

 What are the benefits of creating a wholesome business model by integrating your project, task, and work management apps and solutions with one PPM platform?